 A directory where trusted IP address - certificate assignments are stored.
 When a peer from a specific IP address shows the certificate stored in this directory, it is accepted regardless of its expiration or issuer CA. Each file in the directory should contain a certificate in PEM format.
-The filename must bethe IP address.
+The filename must be the IP address.

 Directory where the trusted CA certificates are stored.
-CA certificates are loaded on-demand from this directory when Zorp verifies the certificate of the peer.
+CA certificates are loaded on-demand from this directory when the certificate of the peer is verified.

 Directory where the CRLs (Certificate Revocation Lists) associated with trusted CAs are stored.
-CRLs are loaded on-demand from this directory when Zorp verifies the certificate of the peer.
+CRLs are loaded on-demand from this directory when the certificate of the peer is verified.

 The length of the longest accepted CA verification chain.
-Zorp will automatically reject longer CA chains.
+Longer CA chains are automatically rejected.